 An IR – impulse response is basically an emulation of a guitar cabinet that you can upload in your virtual rig in almost every modern plugin.

 Impulse responses are taken from real guitar amps with different mics and translated into readable code by guitar plugins.
-The term is overly used and very popular now days with all home recording musicians
+The term is overly used and very popular nowadays with all home recording musicians

 There are many advantages that come with guitar IR’s